djangonl/website/src/content/posts/after-the-20th-birthday.md

 We introduced ourselves, shared some Django stories and then played a round of [lightning questions](/pdfs/20th-birthday-lightning-questions.pdf) with asks like “What’s your favorite third-party Django package?”, “Have you ever left the Django debug toolbar running on a live site?” and “If you could meet Django’s creators, what’s the first question you’d ask them?”.
 With Adrian there, last question wasn’t just hypothetical.

+Being part of the celebrations all over the world for [Django’s 20th birthday](https://birthday20.djangoproject.com/) was truly special.

 And yes, we ended with cake. 🎂

 ![Birthday Cake](/images/20th-birthday-2.jpg)